sansfontieres/hmmm/README.md

 Of course you can use ninja instead of samurai, but why would you?

-The script also generates a `scripts` directory holding scripts that setups installation or configurations when needed.
+The zig code also generates a `scripts` directory holding scripts that setups installation or configurations when needed.

 If zig is not installed, the script `get_zig.sh` takes care of it.
 The zig code